-We find that the empirical research shows that the effects of school vouchers on student outcomes generally are small or insignificant, and do not have the ability to close the racial achievement gap or generate large gains in student outcomes.
+We find that the empirical research shows that the effects of school vouchers on student outcomes generally are small or insignificant-in some cases significantly negative-and do not have the ability to close racial opportunity gaps or generate large gains in student outcomes.
 In addition, even voucher programs that target low-income families or those attending failing schools have serious access and attrition challenges, calling into question the equity claims of voucher proponents.
-We conclude that the research on voucher effectiveness shows mixed results-some studies show small positive effects on student achievement, and some show no effects.
+We conclude that the research on voucher effectiveness shows mixed results-some studies show small positive effects on student achievement, some show significant negative effects, and some show no effects.
 Overall these results do not align with the strong claims of voucher proponents.
 In addition, the take-up and attrition patterns of voucher recipients suggest that such policies might not benefit the most disadvantaged students.
+In particular, the types of proposed voucher programs in Texas, often called "neo-vouchers," using scholarships or tax credits, are often not targeted towards low-income families, and thus benefit higher income families.